 Notwithstanding new management's success in substantially reducing costs and improving operations, the Debtors still faced significant challenges and dwindling liquidity.
 Recognizing these challenges might require a more comprehensive restructuring process, which in turn would be likely to involve extensive negotiations with creditors, the Debtors in the third quarter of 2023 began assembling a team of restructuring professionals to advise them during this process, including professionals from (i) Weil, Gotshal & Manges LLP, as restructuring counsel, (ii) AlixPartners LLP, as financial advisor, and (iii) Houlihan Lokey Capital, Inc., as investment banker.
-These professionals in turn engaged with an ad hoc group of first lien lenders represented by the law firm of Gibson Dunn & Crutcher LLP and their investment banker, Evercore Inc., (the i.
+These professionals in turn engaged with an ad hoc group of first lien lenders represented by the law firm of Gibson Dunn & Crutcher LLP and their investment banker, Evercore Inc., (the "Ad Hoc First Lien Group") and other parties regarding necessary adjustments to their capital structure.

+i.
 The Side-Car Amendment